Stratuscodelab/Yurrobot-V3-COG/README.md

    '`/lookupnft`: select "lookup_this_number" then type a number, this will display all traits and image for that Space Addict NFT\n'

    '`/yurrostats`: Display server information and channel stats\n'

+   '`/seen`: Recall last known message from user in the server\n'

 ---